List of political parties in Malaysia: Legislation

+Anti-hopping parties law

+In Malaysian politics, a frog (Malay: katak politik) (Sabahan: Buhangkut politik) refers to an act where a politician crosses the bench from one party to another (changing support).
+This term was first coined during the 1994 Sabah state elections after United Sabah Party losing its majority even the party won the state elections.
+Despite its usage nationwide, it is more familiar within the state of Sabah.
+Since May 25, 2023, nine states of Malaysia has approved the "Anti-Switching Parties Law" or "Anti-Hopping Parties Law" for both states legislative assembly and parliament including Sabah and Sarawak.

 Election expenses

 The Election Offences Act (1954) regulates the maximum expenses allowed for candidates vying for parliamentary seats and for state seats during the campaign period (excluding before the nomination day and after election day).
-The permissible campaign expenditure set by the Election Offences Act (1954) is RM100,000 per candidate for state seats and RM200,000 per candidate for federal seats.
-According to this guideline, with 505 state seats and 222 parliamentary seats in the 2013 general election, the maximum amount that Barisan Nasional was allowed to spend was only about RM95 million.
+The permissible campaign expenditure set by the Election Offences Act (1954) is RM 100,000 per candidate for state seats and RM 200,000 per candidate for federal seats.
+According to this guideline, with 505 state seats and 222 parliamentary seats in the 2013 general election, the maximum amount that Barisan Nasional was allowed to spend was only about RM 95 million.
 Due to the lack of records and regulations, Malaysian politicians may not even know how much they spent on their campaigns or overspending the expenditure than permitted by law.
 Another related problem was the secrecy surrounding political funds and their use.
 Although many politicians, including members of newly appointed cabinets, voluntarily disclosed their personal finances, such disclosure is not compulsory and many sources of revenue remain obscure.

 Election deposits

-The deposit was RM10,000 to contest a parliamentary seat, or RM5,000 to contest a state assembly seat.
-The deposit is used to pay for infringements of election laws and is returned after polling day unless the candidate loses and fails to garner more than 12.5 percent or one-eighth of the votes cast.
-Additionally it is required that each candidate provide a RM5,000 deposit for cleaning up banners and posters after the election.
+The deposit was RM 10,000 to contest a parliamentary seat, or RM 5,000 to contest a state assembly seat.
+The deposit is used to pay for infringements of election laws and is returned after polling day unless the candidate loses and fails to garner more than 12.5 per cent or one-eighth of the votes cast.
+Additionally it is required that each candidate provide a RM 5,000 deposit for cleaning up banners and posters after the election.

 Political donations

 Political donations are legal in Malaysia.
 There is no limit, and parties are not obliged to disclose the source of the funding, which makes political donations a vague subject but still entirely legal in the country.
 All political donations are allowed to be given into accounts of individuals and accounts of the political party.
-Anonymous donors and foreigners may request to not to reveal their identities.
+Anonymous donors and foreigners may request not to reveal their identities.

 Political parties are funded by contributions from: